-The CONNEC is governed by a board of education.
+The Connecticut Technical Education and Career System (CTECS) is established and maintained by the Connecticut State Board of Education and advised by the CTECS Board whole chairperson in appointed by the Governor.
 Such board shall consist of eleven members as follows: (1) Four executives of Connecticut-based employers who shall be nominated by the state-wide industry advisory committees and appointed by the Governor, (2) five members appointed by the State Board of Education, (3) the Commissioner of Economic and Community Development and (4) the Labor Commissioner.
 The Governor shall appoint the chairperson.
-The chairperson of the technical high school system board shall serve as a non-voting ex-officio member of the State Board of Education.
+The chairperson of the CTECS board shall serve as a non-voting ex-officio member of the State Board of Education.